Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_bond
 This is work for task 8.
 It is a script that sets the permission to the file as follows: no permission at all for the owner and group owner, and all the permissions for other users.

+9-John_Doe
+This is work for task 9.
+It is a script that sets the mode of the file hello to: "-rwxr-x-wx".